benstt/blog/content/posts/webdev-is-difficult.md

 [^1]: Well, actually, nobody is rushing me up, but I certainly want to blog as soon as possible. ^.^

 Don't get me wrong.
 Doing that stuff was **100% worth it**, I learned the steps involved in setting up everything from the ground up, to having a *fun* way of writing posts... to having such URLs I wanted (on a whim).
 In the end, though, that is the purpose of this blog, to have a constant *try-fail-learn* attitude with pretty much every topic I want to learn.

+## Considering Hugo
+I'm not a fan of just using pre-made tools for the sake of it without learning how everything works before.
+`todo!()`